yale-swe/f23-here/API_DOC.md

 # API Documentation

 This document outlines the API endpoints for Here.
-Please contact the developer for the X-API-Key.
+Please contact phuc.duong@yale.edu for the X-API-Key.
+Our backend is deployed on Vercel.

 ## Base URL